stub22/funcprog-ex/weather-svc/README.md

 #### Code Naming Conventions

- * Msg_Xyz : case classes used in building responses have names starting with "Msg_"
+ * Msg_Xyz : case classes used to hold HTTP responses have names starting with "Msg_".
+   * We use this pattern for both backend and frontend responses.

  * JsonEncoder_Xyz : Json encoding contexts (using circe) start with "JsonEncoder_" or "JsonDecoder_"